vapor/docs/4.0/docs/queues.md

 ## Event Delegates
 The Queues package allows you to specify `JobEventDelegate` objects that will receive notifications when the worker takes action on a job.
 This can be used for monitoring, surfacing insights, or alerting purposes.

-To get started, conform an object to JobEventDelegate and implement any of the methods you'd like:
+To get started, conform an object to `JobEventDelegate` and implement any required methods

 ```swift
 struct MyEventDelegate: JobEventDelegate {